iondv/framework/docs/en/2_system_description/metadata_structure/meta_navigation/conditions.md

 1. `property` - filtering property
 2. `operation` - filtering operation

-In this case, this filter has the following meaning - *show all objects of the `naselenie` class with a minimum year*.
+In this case, this filter has the following meaning - *show all objects of the `population` class with a minimum year*.

 If you need to specify a value, the third attribute will be `value` and the value to search, for example: